Contextual Search in the Presence of Adversarial Corruptions: Corrupted Projected Volume: algorithm and main guarantee

 \subsection{Algorithm for the known-corruption setting}

 A useful intermediate setting is the case where we know an upper bound $\bc$ on the number of adversarial agents, i.e. $C\leq \bc$; we refer to this as the $\bc$-\emph{known-corruption} setting.
-Our algorithm for this setting, \textsc{CorPV.Known} (Algorithm~\ref{alg:corpv_known}), builds on the $\textsc{ProjectedVolume}$ algorithm of Lobel, Paes Leme, and Vladu~\cite{LLV18} which is optimal in terms of regret for the $\varepsilon$-ball loss when $\bc=0$ (see Appendix~\ref{app:proj-vol}).
-The main idea in \textsc{ProjectedVolume} is to maintain a \emph{knowledge set} $\calK_t$ which includes all candidate parameters $\btheta$ that are \emph{consistent} with what has been observed so far.
-The true parameter $\stheta$ is always consistent and therefore is never eliminated from the knowledge set.
+Our algorithm for this setting, \textsc{CorPV.Known} (Algorithm~\ref{alg:corpv_known}), builds on the $\textsc{ProjectedVolume}$ algorithm of Lobel, Paes Leme, and Vladu \cite{LLV18} which is optimal in terms of regret for the $\varepsilon$-ball loss when $\bc=0$.
+The main idea in \textsc{ProjectedVolume} is to maintain a \emph{knowledge set} $\calK_t$ which includes all candidate parameters $\btheta$ that are \emph{consistent} with what has been observed so far; all other parameters are eliminated from $\calK_t$.
+To be more concrete, a parameter $\btheta$ is consistent with observation $y_t$ with respect to a query point $\omega_t$, if $\sgn( \langle \vx_t , \btheta \rangle - \omega_t) = y_t$.
+The true parameter $\stheta$ is always consistent (since without corruptions $\tv_t=\langle \vx_t,\stheta\rangle$ and $y_t = \sgn(\tv_t-\omega_t)$) and therefore is never eliminated from the knowledge set.
 Further the volume of the knowledge set is intuitively a measure of progress for the algorithm.
+We now briefly describe the main components of \textsc{ProjectedVolume} and refer the reader to Appendix~\ref{app:proj-vol} for an algorithmic sketch and more details.